On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Relation to the discriminant multiplicity conjecture

-For $n \geq 6$, if one further restricts to counting only those degree $n$ fields $K$ with $D_K=D$ and with Galois group of the Galois closure $ \simeq G$ for a certain fixed transitive subgroup $G \subseteq S_n$, then in some cases better results are known; see \cite{PTBW17x}.
+At present, for $n \geq 6$, nothing better than the bound trivially available from (\ref{fields}) is known for $\Dbf_n(\varpi)$.
+For $n \geq 6$, if one further restricts to counting only those degree $n$ fields $K$ with $D_K=D$ and with Galois group of the Galois closure $ \simeq G$ for a certain fixed transitive subgroup $G \subseteq S_n$, then in some cases better results are known; see \cite[\S 2]{PTBW20}.

 Conjecture \ref{conj_DMC} has been known for some time to be closely connected to questions about $\ell$-torsion in class groups, for primes $\ell$.
 For example, Duke \cite{Duk95} showed that quartic fields of fixed discriminant $-q$ ($q$ prime) can be explicitly classified by odd octahedral Galois representations of conductor $q$, and the number of such fields can be expressed as in \cite{Hei71} as an appropriate average of the number of 2-torsion elements in the class groups of cubic number fields of discriminant $-q$.
 More generally, in \cite[p.
 164]{EllVen05}, Ellenberg and Venkatesh stated that Conjecture \ref{conj_DMC} implies Conjecture \ref{conj_class} in the case of $\ell$ prime; these two ideas are also implicitly linked in the exposition of \cite{Duk98}.